justcho5/activity-planning-mcp/README.md

 ### What are the security considerations of your agent and what are potential ways to defend against them?

 **Current Implementation**:
--  API keys stored as environment variables using `pydantic.SecretStr`
+- API keys stored as environment variables using `pydantic.SecretStr`
--  Input validation for all user inputs
+- Input validation for all user inputs
--  Special character filtering to prevent injection
 - Opted to make gcal links instead of writing to Google calendar to mitigate security concerns around writing to external services.

 **Security Risks & Mitigations**:

 1. **API Key Exposure**:
    - Risk: Keys could leak through error messages or logs
-   - Mitigation: Use structured logging, sanitize all error outputs
+   - Mitigation: Use structured logging, sanitize all error outputs, need better error handling in general (future consideration)

 2. **Agent Authorization**:
    - Risk: Unauthorized access to MCP Server and tools